plurid/plurid/docs/ARCHITECTURE.md

 - this document does not duplicate its table.

+### 2.1 Packaging and native ESM (2026-09-05)

+Every package builds with tsup to ESM (`.mjs`) + CommonJS (`.js`) + declarations, peers external.
+Two peers break under NATIVE Node ESM only: `styled-components@6` resolves to its CommonJS build (so `import styled from 'styled-components'` in our ESM output is the whole `module.exports`; `styled.default` is the function), and `react-helmet-async` is CommonJS with no `exports` map (Node cannot detect its named exports).
+Bundlers and CommonJS never see it, which is why the browser suite and jest passed while `node -e "import('@plurid/plurid-react')"` threw `styled.div is not a function`. `scripts/tsup/cjs-interop.mjs` is an esbuild plugin (wired in the React, server, kit, icons and UI-components tsup configs, with `noExternal` for the two modules because tsup's own externals plugin runs first) that redirects the imports through an inlined shim resolving the default and each named export across the interop shapes, keeping the real module external. `pnpm check.modules` and `pnpm smoke.pack` guard it.
+The React adapter's ESM output is code-split (`index.mjs`, `testing.mjs` and a shared `chunk-*.mjs` — all under `files: distribution/`).

 ## 3. The render pipeline, mount to pixels

 ### 3.1 PluridApplication, the stateful shell